FarmBot-Docs/farmbot-software/v13/The-FarmBot-Web-App/settings/encoders.md

 The default value for Max Missed Steps is 5 for each axis.
 While we have seen successful results with values as low as 2, 1, and the fabled 0, we recommend starting with 10 and slowly bringing the values down.
 If you start to see false stall alarms (where FarmBot thinks it is stuck on something but it isn't) then increase the value until there are no false alarms.

 # Missed step decay

+{%
+include callout.html
+type="info"
+content="This [advanced setting](../settings/parameter-management#show-advanced-settings) is not shown by default."
+%}

 FarmBot Genesis v1.2 and v1.3 utilized the Arduino MEGA 2560 chip to read and process encoder signals.
 When moving these FarmBots at high speeds (greater than 400 steps/s), it was possible to not detect every single encoder pulse due to limitations in the clock speed of the microprocessor.
 Because FarmBot counts the undetected encoder pulses as missed steps, the total number of missed steps could add up over long movements and cause a false stall alarm, even if no steps were actually missed.

 The Missed Step Decay value accounts for this shortcoming of the Arduino when moving the v1.2 and v1.3 FarmBots at high speeds.
 It works by reducing (decaying) the total count of missed steps by the Missed Step Decay value every time there is an encoder pulse detected.
 This allows FarmBot to dismiss the periodic encoder pulses that go undetected (and the corresponding false missed steps) and therefore prevent false stall alarms.